flotiq/flotiq-docs/docs/panel/content-types.md

 ## Creating Content Type Definitions

-The Content Modeler is a convenient tool for modelling CTDs, which can you can access through the ``Type definitions`` menu entry.
+The Content Modeler is a convenient tool for modelling CTDs, which you can access through the ``Type definitions`` menu entry.
 The Modeler interacts with the ``/api/v1/internal/contenttype`` endpoint on behalf of the user and seamlessly integrate into the Content Management Platform.

 Click Type definitions in the menu on the left to get to CTDs list: